YadavAkhileshh/SVL/README.md

 ## Purpose

 Final year computer science project demonstrating AI integration in educational technology.
 Created to help students worldwide learn more effectively from online video content.

+## Security

+- All API keys are stored in `.env` files (not committed to Git)
+- Firebase handles secure authentication
+- CORS properly configured for production
+- Environment variables used for all sensitive data